GeekStartup/spend-analyzer/README.md

 - Future support for RAG, email ingestion, SMS ingestion, and dashboards

 This project is built with a strong focus on **clean architecture, extensibility, cloud-readiness, and interview-grade system design**.

+> **Project status:** This repository is currently in planning and MVP development phase.
+Application code will be added incrementally through GitHub issues.

 ---